subhajitbn/Wearable-XAI/README.md

 ## 🔍 Summary

-This repo is not about pushing model accuracy.
+This project is not about pushing model accuracy.
 Indeed, it's hard to define the true label of a BVP window.
 A person can be quite calm at times while handling cognitive load, and somewhat agitated at times while providing baseline measurements.
 It's about showing how we can **bootstrap explainable, symbolic models from machine learning**, refine them with **human judgment**, and **deploy interpretable logic** instead of opaque AI.
 We believe this is the future of trustworthy, personalizable AI in wearables.